bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 ```

 This will issue an anonymous request login to Firebase.
-If successful, an anonymous user will be identified with an UUID in users list.
+If successful, an anonymous user will be identified with an UUID in your users list.
-The UUID will be returned in the response body, if `signup_succeeded` properly connected.
+The UUID will be returned in the response body if `signup_succeeded` properly connected.
-This method will emit a `signup_succeeded(auth_info : Dictionary)` signal if successful.
+This method will emit a `signup_succeeded(auth_info: Dictionary)` signal if successful.
-Otherwise, `login_failed(code :, message: String)` will be emitted.
+Otherwise, the `login_failed(code, message: String)` signal will be emitted.

 #### Body has ADMIN_ONLY_OPERATION (400)
-If the response body has `ADMIN_ONLY_OPERATION` or an `error 400 ADMIN_ONLY_OPERATION` is returned from `login_failed` signal, Anonymous Sign-in has not been enabled in your project settings.
+If the response body has `ADMIN_ONLY_OPERATION` or an `error 400 ADMIN_ONLY_OPERATION` is returned from the `login_failed` signal, Anonymous Sign-in has not been enabled in your project settings.
 To do so, go to `Authentication > Sign-in method` inside your project and enable `Anonymous` (the last one in the list).

 <p align="right"><a href="#contents-on-this-page">Back</a></p>